CLIMAAX/crabook/crabook/resources/FAQ.md

 - Ensure that your CDS API token is correctly set in the notebook, with quotation marks around the token value.
 You can find your token and all ways to configure the cdsapi client in the [setup guide]( https://cds.climate.copernicus.eu/how-to-api).
 - Your request may be rejected because it contains too much data.
 This typically happens when requesting long time periods and large spatial regions.
 If you are asking for NetCDF data and the dataset is orginally stored in GRIB format, an additional size penalty will be applied.
 Try to split the request, e.g., into multiple time periods to reduce its size.
 - When requesting CORDEX data, check that the specified model combination exists.
 Not all GCM-RCM combinations are valid.
 Use the interactive [download form]( https://cds.climate.copernicus.eu/datasets/projections-cordex-domains-single-levels?tab=download) on the CDS website to explore valid combinations.
-- Check the status of the CDS systems on https://status.ecmwf.int.
+- Check the status of the CDS systems on https://cds.climate.copernicus.eu/live and https://status.ecmwf.int.
 :::